-While we found the tour arrangements surpassed our expectations, it was ultimately the itinerary which left the greatest impression.
+While we found the tour arrangements surpassed our expectations, the itinerary ultimately left the greatest impression.
 An itinerary carefully crafted to ensure the best of each region is experienced without any of the hustle endured in large tour groups.

-The flexibility of the itinerary also allowed ample time to explore on our own, an aspect we loved .
-Each destination reached in comfort and explored to it’s fullest without any rush.
+The flexibility of the itinerary also allowed ample time to explore on our own, an aspect we loved and one you don’t often find even in small group tours.
+Each destination reached in comfort and explored to its fullest without any rush.
 Private tours run by local guides at each destination offered a great start to our own explorations.

-This is the best of Croatia, The Dalmatian Islands, and Slovenia.
+The Best of Croatia, The Dalmatian Islands, and Slovenia.

-Croatia’s coast is the perfect Mediterranean package.
-Ancient walled towns rise from the sea while an unending number of islands seemingly float in the crystal clear Adriatic.
+The Croatian coast is the perfect Mediterranean package.
+Ancient walled towns rise from the sea while an unending number of islands dot the crystal clear Adriatic.

 Beginning in Dubrovnik is the perfect start to the tour.
-With 3 nights in one of the most beautiful hotels in Dubrovnik on the beach, there is ample time to relax and unwind after your journey to Croatia and still plenty of time to explore the best of Dubrovnik.
+With three nights in one of the most beautiful hotels in Dubrovnik on the beach, there is ample time to relax and unwind after your journey to Croatia and still plenty of time to explore the best of Dubrovnik.

 The magnificently intact walled city on the coast in the south of Croatia is one of the Mediterranean’s best-known tourist destinations.
 Set against the magnificent blue of the Adriatic, even for second-time visitors, the old city of Dubrovnik never fails to impress.

 Our introduction to this magnificent city was a private Dubrovnik walking tour.
 A few hours spent with an authority on the city was not only an excellent insight into the history but a wonderful way to get our bearings in the walled labyrinth.
 A walking tour is also time well spent if you only have one day in Dubrovnik.